etcd-io/etcd/Documentation/op-guide/runtime-configuration.md

 ### Replace A Failed Machine

 If a machine fails due to hardware failure, data directory corruption, or some other fatal situation, it should be replaced as soon as possible.
-Machines that have failed but haven't been removed adversely affect your quorum and reduce the tolerance for an additional failure.
+Machines that have failed but haven't been removed adversely affect the quorum and reduce the tolerance for an additional failure.

 To replace the machine, follow the instructions for [removing the member][remove member] from the cluster, and then [add a new member][add member] in its place.
-If your cluster holds more than 50MB, it is recommended to [migrate the failed member's data directory][member migration] if you can still access it.
+If the cluster holds more than 50MB, it is recommended to [migrate the failed member's data directory][member migration] if it is still accessible.

 ### Restart Cluster from Majority Failure

-If the majority of your cluster is lost or all of your nodes have changed IP addresses, then you need to take manual action in order to recover safely.
+If the majority of the cluster is lost or all of the nodes have changed IP addresses, then manual action is necessary to recover safely.
 The basic steps in the recovery process include [creating a new cluster using the old data][disaster recovery], forcing a single member to act as the leader, and finally using runtime configuration to [add new members][add member] to this new cluster one at a time.

 ## Cluster Reconfiguration Operations